Optimal Rates for Community Estimation in the Weighted Stochastic Block Model: Model and problem formulation

 Since the cluster structure in a network does not depend on how the nodes are labeled, it is natural to focus on estimation algorithms that output equivalent clusterings when provided with isomorphic inputs.
 We formalize this property in the following definition: \begin{definition} For an $n \times n$ matrix $A$ and a permutation $\pi \in S_n$, let $\pi A$ denote the $n \times n$ matrix such that $A_{uv} = [\pi A]_{\pi(u), \pi(v)}$.
 Let $\hat{\sigma}$ be a deterministic clustering algorithm.
 Then $\hat{\sigma}$ is \emph{permutation equivariant} if, for any $A$ and any $\pi \in S_n$,

 \end{definition}

-In other words, $\hat{\sigma}$ is permutation equivariant if a permutation $\tau \in S_K$ exists satisfying $\hat{\sigma}(\pi A) \circ \pi = \tau \circ \hat{\sigma}(A)$.
 Note that $\hat{\sigma}(\pi A)$ by itself is not equivalent to $\hat{\sigma}(A)$, since the nodes in $\pi A$ are labeled with respect to the permutation $\pi$.
 It is straightforward to extend Definition~\ref{defn:permutation_equivariance_deterministic} to randomized algorithms by requiring condition~\eqref{eqn:perm_equiv_key} to hold almost everywhere in the probability space that underlies the algorithmic randomness.
 Permutation equivariance is a natural property satisfied by all the clustering algorithms studied in literature except algorithms that leverage extra side information in addition to the given network.
 In Section~\ref{sec:lower_bound}, we study permutation equivariance in detail and provide some properties of permutation equivariant estimators.